 Sentiment analysis, an analytical technique that mines textual data to discern and quantify sentiments, emotions, and opinions, has become an invaluable tool in the financial realm.
 By systematically applying algorithms to extract sentiments from financial news, reports, and the burgeoning universe of social media, financial experts and researchers aim to predict stock market movements, striving to gain an edge in an ever-evolving and highly competitive landscape (Bollen, Mao, & Zeng, 2011).

-1.2 What is known

 The symbiotic relationship between news sentiment and stock market movements has been a focal point for many empirical studies.
 Research by Tetlock (2007), among others, has posited that stock prices are influenced by the release of news.
 The sentiments embedded in these news releases, either bullish or bearish, can act as catalysts for market volatility.
 This relationship was thrown into sharp relief with the onset of the COVID-19 pandemic, a period marked by heightened unpredictability and significant financial fluctuations (Mazur et al., 2021).

-1.3 What is unknown

 Despite the established interplay between news sentiment and stock returns, there remains a lacuna in the empirical exploration of the comparative efficacy of diverse machine learning models, especially during global events of the magnitude of the COVID-19 pandemic.
 The pandemic's wide-reaching effects across various sectors and geographies highlighted the need for sophisticated predictive models capable of capturing these nuances (Baker et al., 2020).
 Further, while existing literature often zeroes in on broad market indices or a select cluster of large-cap stocks, comprehensive studies evaluating the performance of these models across an extensive array of tickers, particularly those on NASDAQ, remain scant.

 Furthermore, while existing literature has often concentrated on broad market indices such as the S&P 500 (Yousse, et al., 2022) or specific sectors like the Dow Jones Industrial Average (Sousa et al., 2019), there is a relative scarcity of in-depth studies focusing on the intricacies of NASDAQ-listed companies.
 For instance, the S&P 500, representing a broader market perspective, is frequently used as a benchmark for U.S. equities.
 The Dow, being price-weighted, is often seen as a reflection of the industrial sector's health.
 However, neither provides the granularity of technology-centric and growth-oriented firms that the NASDAQ offers.